nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/platform_library.md

 ### Overview

-Platform library example has its own Kconfig only "source" drivers and device.
+Platform library example has its own Kconfig only "source" `drivers` and `device`.

 ```
 mainmenu "Mcux platform library"